Codecontrol-Oy/node-gateway/index.md

 **Server**
 There are two different settings file.
-One for the actual configs, and another one for proxy routes
+One for the actual configs, and another one for proxy routes.

 example settings.json (under the config directory)
 ```